C-ship: The Aberration of Light

 It wasn't until 1837 that astronomers managed to measure the much smaller parallax of the nearest stars.
 The classical aberration of light discovered by Bradley must be taken into account whenever accurate positions of objects in the sky are calculated.

 But that implies we could continue to accelerate past the speed of light and measure greater and greater angles of aberration, just as the TGV does when it exceeds the speed at which the rain is falling.
-Not possible--in special relativity no material object can attain the speed of light.
-When the Lorentz transform is applied to the aberration of light, we discover that the the aberration measured by an observer travelling at velocity v for light from a distant source at direction phi in the rest frame is:
+Not possible—in special relativity no material object can attain the speed of light.
+When the Lorentz transform is applied to the aberration of light, we discover that the the aberration measured by an observer travelling at velocity v for light from a distant source at direction ϕ in the rest frame is:

 As we've become accustomed to in discussing other relativistic effects, the aberration predicted by this equation agrees closely with that predicted by classical physics for velocities much less than that of light.
 It's only as you approach the speed of light that special relativistic effects become manifest.
 The table below shows the aberration predicted by classical physics and by special relativity for various velocities.
 For small velocities the differences are small, but as you approach the speed of light, where classical physics predicts an aberration of 45°, special relativity shows the aberration to increase without bound, so that light rays arriving from any direction other than directly opposite to the direction of motion are seen to approach a point directly in front of the moving observer.

+Now let's look at the frames of the movie in more detail.
 At rest in the middle of the Lattice, we see a normal view, unaffected by aberration.
 The ship's computer displays a graphic to the left of the viewscreen that shows the effect of aberration on light arriving from various directions with respect to the direction we're travelling.
 Stationary in the Lattice, no aberration is indicated.

 Now we've accelerated to one tenth the speed of light, and already aberration is changing our view.
 The display on the left shows how light from various directions (shown on the outer ring) has been displaced to the apparent directions of the lines radiating from the Bradley.
 At this velocity aberration agrees with the classical prediction to two decimal places; light is still behaving just like rain.
 We notice on the main viewer that we're seeing more of the lattice, as aberration shifts objects previously outside our field of view into the frame.